Balance Bikes

 Early Rider Big Foot

 Early Rider's off road version of their balance bike, the Big Foot is equipped with 2.25 inch wide crown gem tires and a tektro rear brake.
 We also like where that brake is placed as the kids can res their feet on the chainstays should they be so inclined.
 Nice light weight frame.
-Only wish would be quick release seat post.
+Amazing bike.

 Vitus Smoothy